Gums Frame the Teeth

 The gingival margin of the two lateral incisors, which are next to the front teeth, should be about 1 to 1 1/2 millimeters lower than the other teeth.
 Now we know what is normal gum tissue.
 What about tissue with poor contours?

 A common problem is unsymmetrical gum tissue, in that the gingival margins are not at an aesthetic position.
 The gum tissue could be lower on one front tooth and not the other, thereby; creating the appearance that one tooth is longer than the other.

 Gum Contouring Examples

 Another scenario would be that the gingival margins of all the teeth are at the same height or the teeth appear to be too short.
 Then there is the gummy smile.
 When an individual smiles, they show too much gum tissue.

 Gum Lift and Contouring

 Sometimes all that may be required is to contour the gum tissue to a more esthetically balanced appearance.
 This is called a simple cosmetic gum lift; the procedure’s done quickly and painlessly using a laser-like instrument.
 The tissue heals very quickly with very little discomfort.

 The cosmetic gum lift is a remarkably simple cosmetic procedure that can make a tremendous difference to one’s smile.
 Consult your dentist if you think that you are a candidate for this procedure.

-Contact Cleveland cosmetic dentist Steven P. Marsh, D.D.S. to arrange a consultation about gum contouring / gum lift.
+Contact Cleveland cosmetic dentist Steven P. Marsh, D.D.S. to arrange a free consultation about gum contouring / gum lift.